StevenDavid/lambda-layer-tokenization/README.md

  ## Pre-requisites
  1. Access to the above mentioned AWS services within AWS Account
- 2. This module assumes that we have logged in as root user into wer AWS account.
+ 2. This module assumes that you have logged in as root user into AWS account.
 If not, then we need to update `key policy` under [template.yaml](src/encryption_keys/template.yaml) file under encryption_keys folder.
-Replace `root` with wer user in this file.
+Replace `root` with your user in this file.
  3. Familiarity with **python**  programming language is recommended as the application code is written in python.

  ## Step 1: Environment Setup
 This module uses AWS Cloud9 as Integrated Development Environment (IDE) for writing, running and debugging code on the cloud.
-Complete the Cloud9 Setup in wer environment using this [guide](cloud9_setup/README.md)
+Complete the Cloud9 Setup in AWS using this [guide](cloud9_setup/README.md)

  ## Step 2: Create S3 Bucket
- We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
-We are going to use AWS SAM, an open source framework for building serverless applications on AWS, to build and deploy SAM templates (template.yaml). **Note** that we need to use a unique name for wer S3 bucket.
-Replace `unique-s3-bucket-name` with a unique value in the following code to create wer S3 bucket.
+ We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)] (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
+We are going to use AWS SAM, an open source framework for building serverless applications on AWS, to build and deploy SAM templates (template.yaml). **Note** that we need to use a unique name for S3 bucket.
+Replace `unique-s3-bucket-name` with a unique value in the following code to create S3 bucket.

  ```bash
  aws s3 mb s3://<unique-s3-bucket-name>